Background

 What measures should you take to ensure compliance with the Forced Labour Regulation?

 All economic operators who place or make available products on the EU market or export such products from the EU market must demonstrate their due diligence efforts concerning forced labour.
 This includes the adoption of internal policies, voluntary guidelines, or industry best practices.
-The objective of such due diligence is to identify, mitigate, alleviate, or eliminate the involvement of forced labour in the production of products destined for the EU market or export from the EU.
+The objective of such due diligence is to identify, mitigate, alleviate, or eliminate the involvement of forced labour in the production of products destined for the EU market or export from the EU market.
 This Regulation has a strong connection with the CSDDD which, among other things, outlines due diligence responsibilities and is anticipated to take effect in 2027 (you can find our blog post on the CSDDD and our CSDDD cheat sheet).

 In order to avoid duplication with the CSDDD, the EU Commission has decided not to impose specific additional mandatory due diligence requirements in relation to forced labour.
 Instead, the EU Commission will formulate guidelines on effective due diligence practices to facilitate compliance with this Regulation.
 These guidelines will encompass supplementary measures for micro, small, and medium-sized economic operators.
 The Forced Labour Single Portal, which is maintained and updated regularly by the EU Commission, will provide access to these resources.
 This publicly accessible portal will act as a central hub, offering information, resources, and promoting cooperation among various stakeholders, including governments, organisations, businesses, and individuals.
 The Forced Labour Single Portal will include, among other things: